statgen/raremetal.js/README.md

 * ["General Framework for Meta-analysis of Rare Variants in Sequencing Association Studies."
 Lee et al, 2013.](https://doi.org/10.1016/j.ajhg.2013.05.010)
 * ["Optimal Tests for Rare Variant Effects in Sequencing Association Studies."
 Lee et al, 2012.](https://doi.org/10.1093/biostatistics/kxs014)

-:warning: The current implementation of SKAT-O can only reach p-values of roughly 1e-8.
-It can be used for detecting genome-wide significance for gene-based tests at a Bonferroni correction of 0.05 / 50000 = 1e-6 (assuming roughly 50,000 genes.)

 **Methods for aggregation tests on covariance matrices**:

 * ["Meta-analysis of gene-level tests for rare variant association."
 Liu et al, 2013.](https://www.nature.com/articles/ng.2852)